Jucika: Recent popularity

-Although during Pusztai's life Jucika was little known beyond Hungary, it has grown within other cultures in recent years.
-In the 2010s, Jucika had a resurgence in popularity on social media websites, where people began sharing her comics and showing appreciation for the theme and nature of the series.
-Communities revolving around Jucika were formed, and they made fan art of the series, or posted the comics for people to see and remember.
-In November 2019, a public imageboard was formed around Jucika, with fanmade images of the character made by the community.
+Although during Pusztai's life Jucika was little known beyond Hungary, it gained an international fandom in the 2010s when the comics were shared on social media.
+In November 2019, a public booru was created for sharing fan art of the series.
+In 2026, Keegan the Animator's modernized adaptations of the comic, including a reframed scene of The Apartment, gained popularity on the internet with over 60 million views across multiple platforms, with a high number of fans in Brazil, Mexico and the United States.

-From June 19 to November 4, 2018, a museum exhibition titled, "What Did Jucika Buy?"
+From June 19 to November 4, 2018, a museum exhibition titled "What Did Jucika Buy?"
 (Mit vásárolt Jucika?) was opened at the Hungarian Museum of Trade and Tourism (Magyar Kereskedelmi és Vendéglátóipari Múzeum), which showed the history of advertisements targeted towards women throughout the socialist era of Hungary.
 It illustrated the dynamics of the advertising industry, along with how gender roles for women changed over the years, with Jucika being used as a caricature of the modern woman of the time.
 The exhibition contained video loops of classic Hungarian advertisements, along with an audio backdrop of classic jingles.
-It was the final part of a trilogy of exhibits, the first, "Tournures and Hooped Petticoats" (Fardagály és kámvás rokolya) held from 2010 to 2011 and the next, "Beauty and Advertising" (A szépség és a reklám), held in 2014.
+It was the final part of a trilogy of exhibits; the first part, "Tournures and Hooped Petticoats" (Fardagály és kámvás rokolya) was held from 2010 to 2011, and the next, "Beauty and Advertising" (A szépség és a reklám), was held in 2014.

+Question of ownership

+Since the creator of Jucika died in 1970, with no known heir, and the character has been used in textile advertisements, there appears to be no known ownership of the character, with several unauthorized reprints of the Jucika comics being sold online.
+According to legal staff, KBT Studios has spent months attempting to determine who currently holds the rights to Jucika.
+Legal representative YOGB claims extensive enquiries with government agencies, intellectual property offices and lawyers have so far failed to provide a definitive answer regarding ownership.